hsivonen/encoding_rs/README.md

 For mappings to and from Windows code page identifiers, use the [`codepage`](https://crates.io/crates/codepage) crate.

+## DOS Encodings

+This crate does not support single-byte DOS encodings that aren't required by the Web Platform, but the [`oem_cp`](https://crates.io/crates/oem_cp) crate does.

 ## Preparing Text for the Encoders

 Normalizing text into Unicode Normalization Form C prior to encoding text into